Debug School

 import re

-# Define a regex pattern to match and remove leading zeros from each octet
+# Define the regular expression pattern to remove leading zeros from each octet

 Enter fullscreen mode Exit fullscreen mode